 Today, our shipment of household goods arrived in our driveway in Switzerland after an 8-week journey that started in our driveway in Oregon on June 30th.
 I finally have more than one pair of jeans to wear!
 Touille was ecstatic to see her monkey bed.
 And Travis – well, Travis was most excited to see the sole can of Nalley jalapeño chili he threw in at the last minute, despite my concerns about the “added weight.”
 Considering that I shipped my sewing machine, musical instruments, 50+ pounds of bead and art supplies, and more clothes and shoes than he’ll probably own in his lifetime, this seems fair.
-Keep reading to find out how much it cost and other tips to shipping household goods overseas from the US to Europe.
+Here we share tips, the timeline, and the total cost of shipping household goods overseas from the USA to Europe, all from personal experience.

 From our house in Eugene – by way of Portland – our shipment was trucked overland across the breadth of the US to New York, where it was loaded onto the MSC Ilona, a cargo vessel bound for Antwerp, Belgium.

 My precious can of Nalley Jalapeño Hot chili is barreling toward me at a blistering average speed of 18 knots.

-This ends a chapter for us that really started back in May when we first started looking into international shipping companies.
+This ends a chapter for us that started back in May when we first started looking into international moving companies.
 It was only a couple of months before Trav’s estimated July start date for his new job in Switzerland.

 When I cheerfully told Trav I’d successfully ticked off one of the big tasks on our seemingly endless “to do” list, he started firing questions at me, the first of which was: